Skip to Content

-How to Decorate a Corner in a Living Room
+How to Decorate a Corner in a Living Room (7 Ideas)

-Living room with plant in corner and armchairEver wonder how to decorate a corner in a living room?
+Ever wonder how to decorate a corner in a living room?
 The awkward corner.
-We all have one, it just sits there, mocking us with its awkward emptiness.
-Not big enough for anything but too big to just sit empty.
+We all have one; it just sits there, mocking us with its awkward emptiness.
+It’s not big enough for anything but too big to just sit empty.

-Look at that corner again, that lonely little space, maybe it is big enough for something.
+Look at that corner again, that lonely little space; maybe it is big enough for something.
 Something whimsical, something practical, something fun or serious.
 With a little bit of imagination and some design know-how, you can transform that corner from awkward to awesome.

 There are actually a number of great things you can do with a corner.
 A small, round table topped with a nice floral arrangement and flanked by a small chair can make for a nice little spot to sit and write a quick thank-you note or pile of party invitations.